5arg/raining-buckets/README.md

 ## Motivation

 This project was made as a way of learning to write a full stack application and deploying it to the web.
-Some important features which were also learned or improved regarding web devlopment are:
+Some important features which were also learned or improved regarding web development are:

 **backend**